All Episodes

 And they're betting we will.

-They're betting we don't have the stomach for the fight, and I don't think that's true.
+They're betting we don't have the stomach for the fight.

-And I think faced with that basic fundamental choice, I think the American people understand that uh it's having gone on offense, having gotten aggressive, going after the terrorists, closing those training camps in Afghanistan and working uh to take down uh regimes like Saddam Hussein and to the stand-up democracies in their place as well as tough measures here at home is what's kept us safe for five years,
+And I think faced with that basic fundamental choice, I think the American people understand that it's having gone on offense, having gotten aggressive, going after the terrorists, closing those training camps in Afghanistan and working to take down regimes like Saddam Hussein and to stand-up democracies in their place, as well as tough measures here at home.

-and it's the reason why there hasn't been another attack like 9-11 on the U.S. Well, I there's no question the American people respond to leadership uh uh in uh in times like this.
+Well, there's no question the American people respond to leadership in times like this.

-Now, I know you can't comment politically on the point that I make, but do you expect, and is there preparation for it?
+Now, I know you can't comment politically on the point that I make, but do you expect and is there preparation for it?

 One of the things I read was that there's been noted plots to actually try to blow up the green zone.